Table of Contents

 Mixer Description Notes

-RelevancyMixer Organizes results by relevancy score (descending), then source rank (ascending) The default; depends on relevancy_processor being installed as the search.post_result_processors (also the default)
+RelevancyMixer Sorts by relevancy score (descending), then source rank (ascending).
+Default; depends on relevancy_processor in search.post_result_processors.

 Date Mixer